 Get pre-qualified online in about 3 minutes with little or no money down.Click to Drive

 Tote the Note dealerships are another name for BHPH lots.
 They work the same way: the dealer finances the car, and you pay the dealer.
 This scenario differs from typical in-house financing where the dealership generally offers you a loan through a third party, such as a bank.
 With tote the note locations, as with BHPH lots, you are more likely to be approved for a loan with poor or no credit because the dealer has more flexibility.
 You should note, however, that with tote the note, as with most loans for subprime borrowers, you will likely pay higher interest rates.
 However, if you're in need of a car, these places perform a valuable service.

 Here at Auto Credit Express, we work with all types of dealers that are able to help you obtain a car loan regardless of your credit score.
 Since 1999, we have been helping Seattle - Tacoma, and the rest of Washington's residents get into vehicles they can afford without hassle.
 So, even if you are considered to be living below the poverty level, you're a new American citizen, or a recent college graduate, we probably have a lender willing to work to get you approved for auto financing.
-Get started by filling out our fast, simple, and secure online application and you could be driving away in your new or used car, truck, or SUV today!
+Get started by filling out our fast, simple, and secure online loan request form and you could be driving away in your new or used car, truck, or SUV today!

 Haven't signed up?Create New Account